MateusLeviDev/signin_java_oop/README.md

-# signin_java_oop
+## `Java - OOP, Creating a students record`
 Developing my expertise in OOP studies.
 Also, a material for an academic case

+> Java, OOP.

+- Implementando uma ArrayList das `grades` [Main.java - Case 1]